 Divorce is a difficult and emotionally taxing process.
 During that time, you and your ex-spouse might make well-intentioned decisions that end disastrously.
 When dividing your retirement plans, it’s particularly important to pay attention to the details.

 However, getting a handle on ALL of your financial decisions can be quite overwhelming.
-If you are not confident that you can do this on your own, we can help.
-To learn more, simply contact us.
+If you are not confident that you can do this on your own, we might be able to help.
+Simply contact us to schedule a complimentary phone call and we would be more than happy to see how we might be able to serve you.